Fraser Basin Council

 The First Nations–BC Wildlife and Habitat Conservation Forum is a technical, advisory body supporting the advancement of Goal 5 of the BC Together for Wildlife strategy which states the intention that “Collaborative wildlife stewardship advances reconciliation with Indigenous governments.”

-The Fraser Basin Council is honoured to serve as a facilitator for the Forum and its three working groups.
+The Fraser Basin Council serves as a facilitator for the Forum and its three working groups.

 A priority goal for First Nations participants of the Forum is to support movement towards long-term co-management and stewardship of wildlife and habitat in BC that is acknowledged and accepted as such by Indigenous governments and the Province of BC.